Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-23-append-argument.md

 ---
-title: Append argument to a function in TypeScript
+title: Append argument to a function
 date: "2021-05-23"
 description: Given the function and the type, include the type as the following argument in the list of function arguments
 labels: